Wardley Mapping Glossary

 Market Dominance

-Centralisation occurs when a company successfully outmanoeuvres its competitors, either through superior products, services, or business strategies, allowing it to capture a significant portion of the market.
+Centralisation occurs when a company successfully outmanoeuvres its competitors through superior products, services, or business strategies, capturing a significant portion of the market.

 Consolidation